 Antique Jewelry from 1800 to 1990: History, Styles, and Craftsmanship Signatures

 Antique jewelry faithfully reflects the evolution of tastes, techniques, and social customs.
 Between the early 19th century and the late 20th century, jewelry underwent major transformations, both in the choice of metals and stones and in the overall aesthetic of the pieces.
-Each era left a recognizable imprint, making antique jewelry a true witness of its time.
+Each era left a recognizable imprint, making antique jewelry a true witness to its time.

 The 19th Century: Tradition, Symbolism, and Ornamentation